Shoot 'em up: Golden age and refinement (late 1970s to early 1980s)

 Some games experimented with pseudo-3D perspectives at the time.
 Nintendo's attempt at the genre, Radar Scope (1980), borrowed heavily from Space Invaders and Galaxian, but added a three-dimensional third-person perspective; the game was a commercial failure, however.
 Atari's Tempest (1981) was one of the earliest tube shooters and a more successful attempt to incorporate a 3D perspective into shooter games; Tempest went on to influence several later rail shooters.
 Sega's Zaxxon (1981) introduced isometric video game graphics to the genre.

 The term "shmup" is believed to have been coined in 1985 by the British Commodore 64 magazine Zzap!64.
 In the July 1985 issue, the term was used by the editor Chris Anderson and reviewer Julian Rignall.

 1985 saw the release of Konami's Gradius, which gave the player greater control over the choice of weaponry, thus introducing another element of strategy.
-The game also introduced the need for the player to memorise levels in order to achieve any measure of success.
+The game also introduced the need for the player to memorise levels to achieve any measure of success.
 Gradius, with its iconic protagonist, defined the side-scrolling shoot 'em up and spawned a series spanning several sequels.
 The following year saw the emergence of one of Sega's forefront series with its game Fantasy Zone.
 The game received acclaim for its surreal graphics and setting and the protagonist, Opa-Opa, was for a time considered Sega's mascot.
 The game borrowed Defender's device of allowing the player to control the direction of flight and along with the earlier TwinBee (1985), is an early archetype of the "cute 'em up" subgenre.
 In 1986, Taito released KiKi KaiKai, an overhead multidirectional shooter notable for using a traditional fantasy setting in contrast to most shoot 'em up games with science fiction motifs.
 R-Type, an acclaimed side-scrolling shoot 'em up, was released in 1987 by Irem, employing slower paced scrolling than usual, with difficult, claustrophobic levels calling for methodical strategies.
 1990's Raiden was the beginning of another acclaimed and enduring series to emerge from this period.